precice/precice.github.io/pages/docs/configuration/configuration-communication.md

 ---
 title: Communication configuration
 permalink: configuration-communication.html
-keywords: configuration, communication, m2n tag, master tag
+keywords: configuration, communication, m2n tag, intra-comm tag
 summary: A very basic ingredient to coupling is communication.
 The participants you want to couple need to be able to communicate data.
 On this page, we explain how communication between participants can be configured.
 ---